ZuzannaZawartka/movie-ticket-management-system/README.md

 - **Show Movie List**: View the current list of all movies available in the cinema. <br>
 - **Show Schedule**: View the current schedule of all movie showings. <br>

+## Functionality Description:
+Adding and editing movies are restricted by appropriate validators, ensuring data accuracy.
+Schedules can only be added to existing movies, and if a movie is deleted, all its schedules are automatically removed.
+This ensures that you can only book tickets for confirmed movie showings.
+Whenever there are changes in movies or movie schedules, all existing bookings are automatically refreshed.
+When a cinema room is changed, all existing bookings are automatically deleted.
+Canceling a reserved seat makes it available for booking again.
+Every input in the application is validated appropriately.
+For example, regular expressions are used to ensure that there is a valid email address in the purchaser details.

 ## Screenshots
 ![MainWindow](https://github.com/ZuzannaZawartka/movie-ticket-management-system/assets/163564160/2369d190-3a4a-4a0d-97d3-4b9bf0bf047b)